 Students use the online database Banner Self-Service to access their class schedules, transcripts and grades.

-The Family Educational Rights and Privacy Act of 1974 (FERPA), as amended, is a federal law giving certain rights to parents or students regarding education records at schools of every level receiving funding from the U.S. Department of Education.
+The U.S. Family Educational Rights and Privacy Act of 1974 (FERPA), as amended, is a federal law giving certain rights to parents or students regarding education records at schools of every level receiving funding from the U.S. Department of Education.

 At the postsecondary-school level, the rights afforded by FERPA pertain, in general, to the student rather than the parent.